-Midcoast Sports Hall of Fame announces 2024 inductees
+Midcoast Sports Hall of Fame Announces 2024 Inductees

-Those being inducted are; Angel Tibbetts Ames, Melissa Hodgdon, Patrick Kelly, Matthew Lash, Leon Oliver, Christopher Perry and Paula Roberts.
+The 2024 honorees are: Angel Tibbetts Ames, Melissa Hodgdon, Patrick Kelly, Matthew Lash, Leon Oliver, Christopher Perry, and Paula Roberts.

 Angel Tibbetts Ames

-Angel Tibbetts Ames is a 1990 graduate of Boothbay Region High School, where she was an outstanding track & field athlete.
-She won 55 individual events during her high school career.
-She won six Mid-Maine Conference championships, including three in the discus, two in the shot put, and one in the javelin.
+Angel Tibbetts Ames is a 1990 graduate of Boothbay Region High School, where she was an outstanding track and field athlete.
+Tibbetts Ames won 55 individual events during her high school career.
+She won six Mid-Maine Conference championships, including three in the discus, two in the shot put, and one in the javelin, and five Class C state championships, including three in the discus and two in the shot put.

-Ames continued to promote Boothbay Track & Field by volunteering as a coach, and most recently has been hired as a paid assistant coach.
+Tibbetts Ames continued to support Boothbay track and field by serving as a volunteer coach.
+Most recently, she has been hired as a paid assistant coach.

 Melissa Hodgdon